intjscorpion/INTJSCORP-TECHNOLOGIES/README.md

 - Game mechanics and game blueprint for first game>✔️

-- Initial outreach to potential game developers/marketicollaborators and ongoing research into development costs for future game integrations> ✔️
+- Initial outreach to potential game developers,collaborators,marketing teams and ongoing research into development costs for future game integrations> ✔️